 How to Ask For LinkedIn Recommendations and Get Them

-I’m often asked for recommendations by people I barely know on LinkedIn – to which I always reply NO.
+I’m often asked for recommendations by people I barely know on LinkedIn, to which I always reply NO.

 The best way to ask for LinkedIn recommendations is by sharing the reason you are requesting one, which brings me to the next step.

-2. Personalize Your LinkedIn Recommendation Request
+2. Personalize your LinkedIn recommendation requests

 When asking someone for a LinkedIn recommendation, do NOT use the default message.
 Instead, customize both the subject line and the message.
-Better yet, hold off on doing this entirely until you have sent them a message asking them if they would be willing to provide you with a recommendation.

 There are default messages for many LinkedIn functions, including requesting recommendations, but I never recommend you use them.
 Always customize messages, including recommendation requests.